amosbastian/PMTC-python/README.md

 ```
 Usage
 --------------------
-Once cloned you can simply run the program you want to use with with Python (works with Python 2.7, 3.3, 3.4, 3.5, and 3.6), using the match history's URL as a command line argument.
+Once cloned you can simply run the program you want to use with with Python (works with Python 2.7, 3.3, 3.4, 3.5, and 3.6), using the match history's URL or HLTV URL as a command line argument.

 #### League of Legends

 ```
-cd pmc
 python pmc.py "https://matchhistory.euw.leagueoflegends.com/en/#match-details/ESPORTSTMNT06/550247?gameHash=e8da58c50577df24&tab=overview"
 ```